fungenomics/CoRAL/README.md

 Make sure you have everything by running `ls`

-At this point you should have the following things in `CoRAL_tutorial`
+At this point you should have the following files and folders in `CoRAL_tutorial`

 ```bash
 CoRAL